wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/360-telegram-home-to-canberra-and-wellington.md

 ---
+doc_date: '1972-12-15'
+doc_num: 360
+doc_order: 360
+naa_refs:
+- naa_barcode: 0
+  naa_control_symbol: ''
+  naa_series: ''
+  reference: '[UKNA: FC0 24/1318]'
-title: "360 TELEGRAM, HOME TO CANBERRA AND WELLINGTON"
+title: TELEGRAM, HOME TO CANBERRA AND WELLINGTON
-volume: "Volume 27: Australia and the United Kingdom, 1960–1975"
+vol_full_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
-doc_id: 10226
 vol_id: 27
-doc_date: 1972-12-15
+vol_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
 ---

-# 360 TELEGRAM, HOME TO CANBERRA AND WELLINGTON

-UKNA: FC0 24/1318

 London, 15 December 1972

 1330\.
 Confidential

  **Immigration**

 [...]

 2\.
-I would now like to propose directly to Messrs Whitlam and Kirk1 that there should shortly be consultation with their Governments, in line with the undertakings given by me and the Home Secretary in the House of Commons on 22 November.
+I would now like to propose directly to Messrs Whitlam and Kirk[1](#f1) that there should shortly be consultation with their Governments, in line with the undertakings given by me and the Home Secretary in the House of Commons on 22 November.

 3\.
 Please now seek an interview with Mr Whitlam/Mr Kirk and speak along the following lines:–